balanced/balanced-docs/overview/overview.rst

   set-up fee                                  $0
   ================================ ===============

-.. [*] If you issue a hold and then successfully charge, you only incur the 2.9% fee - There is no additional 30¢ fee.
+.. [*] If you issue a hold, but don't capture it, you will not incur the 2.9% fee - only the 30¢ fee.

 .. _overview.fees.balanced: